Chinese Car Brands

 SAIC Iveco Hongyan Logo

 The SAIC Iveco Hongyan brand appeared on the Chinese automobile market in 2003 and traces its origins back to a company formed in 1965.
-Currently, it is a joint venture owned by SAIC Corporation, Italian company Iveco, and the city of Chongqing.
+It is a joint venture owned by SAIC Corporation, Italian company Iveco, and the city of Chongqing.
 The manufacturer produces mainly heavy equipment based on Iveco vehicles and sells it under the Hongyan brand.

 Defunct Car Brands